haroldmei/pysc2-study/README.md

 ## Course project
 Deep Reinforcement Learning with A3C and DQN algorithms.

-### A3C plot for MoveToBeacon,FindAndDefeatZerglings and DefeatRoaches.
+### A3C plot for MoveToBeacon,FindAndDefeatZerglings and DefeatRoaches; the slow training speed of DQN makes it look like it's reaching a sub-optimal, but it's actually still improving, very slow (MoveToBeacon and FindAndDefeatZerglings).
 ![A3C score](https://github.com/haroldmei/pysc2-study/blob/master/experiments/A3C_score.png)

-### The slow training speed of DQN makes it look like it's reaching a sub-optimal, but it's actually still improving, very slow (MoveToBeacon and FindAndDefeatZerglings).

 ![DQN score](https://github.com/haroldmei/pysc2-study/blob/master/experiments/DQN_score.png